Tested: Is WordPress Good For SEO in 2024?

 • Beaver Builder

 Well, unfortunately, page builders can also add a ton of code bloat to your WordPress site and slow it down considerably.
-The site will look pretty, but the underlying code will not.
+The site will look pretty, but the underlying code might not.

-Many WordPress page builders take a “kitchen sink” approach — where the scripts and styles for every single feature are loaded on every single page regardless of whether they are actually needed.
+any WordPress page builders took a “kitchen sink” approach — where the scripts and styles for every single feature are loaded on every single page regardless of whether they are actually needed.

 wordpress page builders meme